MarketAlly/MarketAlly.AIPlugin/MarketAlly.AIPlugin/README.WebReader.md

-﻿# WebReader Plugin for MarketAlly.AIPlugin
+﻿# WebReader Plugin for MarketAlly AI Plugin Toolkit

 A flexible plugin for reading and extracting content from web pages, designed to work with the MarketAlly.AIPlugin framework.